 Deep intronic variants: While WES captures exon-intron boundaries, deep intronic variants can create new splice sites or destroy existing ones.
 These “cryptic splice variants” can cause disease but lie beyond WES’s reach.

 WGS opens up the study of non-coding variants, which make up 98% of the genome.
-Most non-coding sequence is probably functionally neutral, but some regions are critically important.
-Enhancers and promoters control when and where genes are expressed—a mutation in an enhancer can affect a gene hundreds of thousands of bases away, causing disease without touching the gene itself.
+While most non-coding sequence is functionally neutral, some regions are critically important.
+Enhancers and promoters control when and where genes are expressed a mutation in an enhancer can affect a gene hundreds of thousands of bases away, causing disease without touching the gene itself.

 The challenge: We’re still learning which non-coding variants matter.
-The human genome contains millions of non-coding variants, and distinguishing functional from neutral ones is difficult.
-This is an active area of research.
+The human genome contains millions of non-coding variants, and distinguishing functional from neutral ones remains difficult.

-Whether you’re sequencing a whole genome or just the exome, the basic workflow is similar—with one key difference for WES: an extra step to capture only the exons.
-This section walks through the laboratory and computational process that transforms a blood sample into a list of genetic variants.
+Whether you’re sequencing a whole genome or just the exome, the basic workflow is similar with one key difference for WES: target capture to isolate exons.
+This section walks through the laboratory and computational steps that transform a blood sample into a list of genetic variants.

 Library preparation is the process of converting your DNA sample into a form that sequencing machines can read.
 The workflow differs significantly between short-read platforms (Illumina) and long-read platforms (PacBio, Nanopore), each optimized for their specific sequencing chemistry.